notasausage/pi-hole-unbound-wireguard/README.md

 ### Step 2: Format the SD Card

 If you're on a Mac, do yourself a favor and download the free utility [ApplePi-Baker](https://www.tweaking4all.com/hardware/raspberry-pi/applepi-baker-v2/).
 You can use it to create backups of your Raspberry Pi's SD card, restore from backups, and much more.
-For now though, we'll use it to quickly prep our SD card for N00BS installation.
+For now, though, we'll use it to quickly prep our SD card for N00BS installation.

 ![Prepare Disk for N00Bs use](screenshots/applepi-baker-prepare.png)